Royal Enfield Himalayan

 Our bikes are all BS3 models for a reason: All questionable parts have been replaced with their BS4 counterparts.
 For all intents and purposes our BS3s are qualitatively at par with any new BS4 model.
 The weak t-stem remains in all models and we have done our best to counter that by using western made SKF bearings where available and taking particular care when adjusting and arresting it against impact and other influences.

 Whenever we purchase a used BS3 model we replace all parts that could have been damaged by previous use with new ones; which usually ends up near the price of a new bike.

-A replacement fuel injector costs 3 times as much as a new carb so many dealers do not stock them – it can take in the range of 2-3 weeks to obtain a replacement fuel injector.
+A replacement fuel injector costs 3 times as much as a new carburetor so many dealers do not stock them – it can take in the range of 2-3 weeks to obtain a replacement fuel injector.

 The fuel injection units are also much more sensitive to bad fuel of which unfortunately there is plenty in India.

-Finaly the fuel pump can fail, an item the carb model does not even need.
-To cut a long story short, when one ventures into unknown and sparsely populated areas, one should minimise the risk of getting stuck due to the failure of an item that is unnecessary to begin with.
+Finally the fuel pump can fail, an item the carburetor model does not even need.
+To cut a long story short, when one ventures into unknown and sparsely populated areas, one should minimize the risk of getting stuck due to the failure of an item that is unnecessary to begin with.

 All our bikes are perfectly equipped for riding in the most challenging terrain of northern India:

-Each bike is equipped with a full set of tools to change a tyre including an air pump, a digital tyre pressure measuring device, a front & rear spare tube, air-filter and all the plyers and spanners you will need to do roadside repairs.
+Each bike is equipped with a set of tools to change a tyre including an air pump, a tyre pressure measuring device, a front & rear spare tube, and all the plyers and spanners you will need to do most roadside repairs.